2022 England rugby union tour of Australia

 In July 2022, England played a three-test series against Australia as part of the 2022 mid-year rugby union tests.
-They played the Wallabies at three locations across Australia within as many weeks, with the overall winner receiving the Ella-Mobbs Trophy.
+They played the Wallabies at three locations across Australia within as many weeks, with the overall winner receiving the Ella–Mobbs Trophy.

 Coming into the series, England were ranked in fifth place in the World Rugby Rankings, while Australia sat one place below in sixth.
 The two nations had most recently contested a test series in 2016, which England won for the first time, with a historic 3–0 "whitewash" on Australian soil.

-The 2016 series marked the start of England's eight-match winning streak against Australia, whose most recent victory in the fixture was in the 2015 Rugby World Cup pool stages.
+The 2016 series marked the start of England's eight-match winning streak against Australia, whose most recent victory in the fixture was in the 2015 Rugby World Cup pool stage.
 However, the first test of the 2022 tour on 2 July ended that streak, as Australia claimed a 30–28 victory in Perth.
 The following week, on 9 July, England leveled the series with a 25–17 win in Brisbane.
 In the deciding test on 16 July, England clinched the series, triumphing over Australia by 21–17 in Sydney.